top of page

 So you are starting your own business in Red Deer or Central Alberta...

-In general terms, there are two avenues to consider when starting a business: Incorporation which creates a separate legal entity or Proprietorship / Self-Employed which is an extension of personal taxes.
+In general terms, there are two avenues to consider when starting a business: Incorporation (which creates a separate legal entity) or

 Incorporation Overview